HalcyonAura/PaperPipeline/README.md

 - Sheer disdain for tedium

 ### Upcoming
+- update tags (airtable to zotero)
+- update notes (airtable summary to zotero) (new note?)
+- checking for matches to update either zotero or airtable
+- make authors table to link papers
+- automating using triggers (e.g. new paper added, new note)
+- creating front-endUI
-update tags (airtable to zotero) update notes (airtable summary to zotero) (new note?) checking for matches to update either zotero or airtable make authors table to link papers automating using triggers (e.g. new paper added, new note) creating front-endUI make this more like an api for future proofing
+- make this more like an api for future proofing
+- link Zotero added/modified datetime to airtable fields
+- add backref/fwdref since airtable uses different values

+airtable side
+- put recent updates (n)
+- flag to not include notes ?
+- check if note exists (what if note updates, save update - how check for what updated?)

+paper annotated
+- call api w/ # notes added (sort through X to find notes, add papers separately if found)
+- update airtable w/ quotes + link back/backref on main table?

+- flag to not include notes ?
+- check if paper parent key exists if not add

+notes will share same key id and parent key? how differentiate? list of entries under color or other? need to parse out citation for page number use regex though

+values updated
+go to interface to add summary from filter on yellow/green colors (savable?)